 One can expect a party to voluntarily disclose all documents on which it relies and that are necessary to support its case.
 But what about relevant documents that a party chooses not to disclose, perhaps because they are unhelpful to its case?
 Common law arbitrators and advocates would be familiar with applications and orders for document production to compel a party to search for and produce these documents; however, this practice may not be palatable to Asian civil law arbitrators and advocates since, with their legal background, parties are generally under no obligation to disclose documents in their possession or control that are unhelpful to their case, and civil law courts in Asia generally refuse to assist with such applications.

 An advocate should therefore take into account the legal background of the members of the tribunal in deciding how best to pitch an application for document disclosure, and the scope of disclosure sought.
 For example, an Asian civil law arbitrator may view a request for a wide-ranging discovery order to be a redundant and inefficient exercise that slows down the arbitral process, and be less inclined to grant it.
-The submissions would therefore have to be tailored to take into account such sensitivities.
+Conversely, an arbitrator accustomed to the common law legal system may be more inclined to draw an adverse inference against a party that is not forthcoming with the disclosure of evidence.
+The advocate’s submissions would therefore have to be tailored to take into account such sensitivities.

 Use of experts